Language selection

 Text version

 A single bar graph demonstrating total National Housing Strategy funding commitments to date, with an end date of 2028.
-Since 2018, Canada’s National Housing Strategy has committed $65.84 billion as at March 31, 2025.
+Since 2018, Canada’s National Housing Strategy has committed $76.13 billion as of December 31, 2025.

 in funding commitments